Honeywell humidifier red light shows that something is wrong with your unit. But there is no need to panic just yet.

 In any case, even if it does not shut down on its own, the unit will not produce mist, so either way, it is not going to work.

-Here are simple checks to do if the humidifier shoes red light and does not work:
+Here are some simple checks to do if the humidifier has a red light and does not work:

-- The unit has a problem in the wiring
+• The unit has a problem with the wiring

 Conclusion